maciejolszanski/maciejolszanski/README.md

 ## Hi there 👋

-I am a begginer Python enthusiast.
+I am a Python enthusiast.
 I am happy to see you on my GitHub.
 Please take a look at my profile.

 :loudspeaker: <b>I am currently looking for a job as a Junior Data Scientist/Junior Data Engineer so I would really appreciate any offers :D</b> :loudspeaker: